Is it also difficult for you to take important decisions?

-Straighten the way, does not mean returning to the initial situation, but finding a new situation which best suits your requirements, although it won’t be the first one you thought.
+Straighten the way, does not mean returning to the initial situation, but finding a new situation that best suits your requirements, although it won’t be the first one you thought.

 Consider these aspects, will make you feel of having a plan B in the rear.